 If it’s showstopping blooms you’re after, it’s hard to beat sunflowers.

-As well as looking amazing, sunflowers are a fantastic source of food for pollinating insects and birds.
+As well as looking amazing, sunflowers are drought tolerant plants, and a fantastic source of food for pollinating insects and birds.
 There’s a wide variety of sunflower seeds to choose from, which means you can easily find the perfect colour and size for your garden.
 Sunflowers are a brilliant option to grow with kids too.

 You can plant sunflower seeds directly into the soil where you want them to grow, or start seeds off in pots and plant them out once they are established.
 As their name suggests, sunflowers are happiest growing in a sunny location.
 This means they can dry out quickly, so you may need to water them regularly.
 You will probably also need to provide the growing plants with support from garden canes, as some varieties can reach over 1.5 metres tall.